ToiletStarter/hold/EasyESP_Documentation.md

 EasyESP
-Overview
+What it is

-EasyESP is a standalone Drawing-based ESP system built primarily around Potassium’s Drawing API.
+EasyESP is a standalone Drawing-based ESP system built mainly around Potassium’s Drawing APIs.

 It does not require EasyUi or the bridge.